zarf-dev/image-pull-experiments/Migration-DataInjections-to-InitContainers.md

 docker push your-registry/your-data:tag
 ```

 Some registries will not accept images over a certain size.
 In this case, you can load the image from the Docker Daemon.
 This can be slow, users are recommended to try out [this strategy for improving the speed of image loads](https://docs.zarf.dev/faq#how-can-i-improve-the-speed-of-loading-large-images-from-docker-on-zarf-package-create).
-Additionally, before Data Injections is removed Zarf allow users to load images directly from a tar file ([#2181](https://github.com/zarf-dev/zarf/issues/)), this will be significantly faster than Docker daemon pulls.
+Additionally, before Data Injections is removed Zarf allow users to load images directly from a tar file, ([#2181](https://github.com/zarf-dev/zarf/issues/)), this will be significantly faster than Docker daemon pulls.

 ### Step 2: Update zarf.yaml